butburg/tsx-template/README.md

 # TSX Template

-Drop in your TSX component in `src/ReplaceMeExample.tsx` and deploy on Lima City.
+Drop in your TSX component in `src/ReplaceMeExample.tsx` and deploy on your host.

 ## Quickstart
 - `npm install`